THE TITLE COMPANY, BUILDER, LENDER, & YOUR NEW HOME

 A BEHIND THE SCENES LOOK AT A CONSTRUCTION ESCROW

 During the construction period, your lender, builder and Knight Barry Title work closely together toward the goal of a brand-new home with a brand-new mortgage.
-The lender hires Knight Barry Title to disburse the loan funds to the people who are doing the work in exchange for a legal waiver of lien rights.
+The lender hires Knight Barry Title to disburse the loan funds to the people who are doing the work often in exchange for a legal waiver of lien rights.

 Before construction begins, Knight Barry Title is tasked with helping to pay the loan funds needed to complete your home.
 But instead of paying all of those funds to the builder at the closing, those funds are paid out periodically, as needed.
 These periodic payments, called draws, are a series of checkpoints to monitor the construction progress.